-Organising a junk trip can be rather tricky as there are many so things to consider… but luckily our Sassy Junk Trip Guide is here to help, featuring our roundup of some of the best boat hire companies in Hong Kong, plus loads more need-to-know tips.
+As fabulous as junk trips can be, organising them can be a bit tricky with all the different things to consider.
+From where and when to go, to which junk company to use – the choice can be a bit overwhelming!
+Luckily our Sassy Junk Trip Guide is here to help, and we’ve rounded up of some of the best boat hire companies in Hong Kong plus loads of need-to-know tips.
 Happy sailing girls!

-Junks can be hired for day or night parties (like the Lazydays one above); both offer different experiences although a day junk is technically better value for money since they last for seven hours compared with only four at night.
-It’s always fun to have a junk on a long weekend or public holiday (some people prefer them on a Saturday so they have all of Sunday to recover *wink*) but remember, planning one the day after someone’s big event when everyone will be hungover isn’t ideal.
+Depending on what occasion you’re celebrating or what experience you’re looking for, you can choose varying times of day to board a junk.
+Head out to one of Hong Kong’s many beaches (see our top beaches here) in the day to really make the most of the sun, or hire a junk out in the evening for a fun night between the stars and the sea.
+Both experiences are always great fun, but day junks are technically better value for money as they last longer (seven hours instead of four).
+It’s always great timing to have a junk on a long weekend or public holiday (some people prefer them on a Saturday so they have all of Sunday to recover *wink*) but remember, planning one the day after someone’s big event when everyone will be hungover isn’t ideal.
 Junks get snapped up fast so you will need to book at least 1-2 months in advance.

-If you go for the bring-your-own option, remember to plan well ahead and get stocked up on supplies from your local supermarket (or if you’re cutting it fine, nearest 7-Elevens) in advance.
+However, if you’re looking to enjoy a more budget-friendly junk, the bring-your-own option is perfect.
+Just remember to plan well ahead and get stocked up on supplies from your local supermarket (or if you’re cutting it fine, nearest 7-Elevens) in advance.
 Once you’re out on the junk, there are no longer any 7-Elevens just around the corner!

-Here are 15 fantastic junk trip companies in Hong Kong:
+Here are some fantastic junk trip companies in Hong Kong:

 Lazydays boasts a stylish 32-seat yacht kitted out with all mod cons (tv, karaoke and even an Xbox!) for bespoke trips around the harbour or to outlying islands.
 With scrummy food and drink packages available (hello free-flow Prosecco!) plus massages on board and a new inflatable six-person lounge to relax on too, it’s no wonder Lazydays has become a total Sassy fave!
+They’ve recently launched a new ‘bikini friendly menu’, which includes delicious low-fat options… day of ‘junk’ food are gone and you don’t need to worry about sinking when you jump off the top of the boat!
 See our full review here.

 With a range of unique boats and cruisers at their disposal (we love the Jungle Jane, one of the best party boats in Hong Kong!), Hong Kong Yachting has loads of great itineraries – think exploring beaches in Cheung Chau, hopping around HK’s delish seafood restos, wine tasting cruises or even kayaking and hiking in Sai Kung.